Measles, mumps, rubella and varicella (MMRV) vaccine

 Vaccines are very safe.
 It is much safer to get the vaccine than to get measles, mumps, rubella or varicella.

 Common reactions to the MMRV vaccine may include soreness, redness and swelling where the vaccine was given.
-A mild fever, swelling in the cheeks or neck, and a rash that looks like measles, rubella or chickenpox may occur about 1 to 2 weeks after the vaccine.
+A mild fever, swelling in the cheeks or neck, and a rash that looks like measles, rubella or chickenpox may occur about one to 2 weeks after the vaccine.
 Very rarely, a person who develops a chickenpox-like rash after being immunized can spread the virus from the vaccine.
 To prevent spreading it to others, cover the rash until the blisters have dried and crusted over.

 For more information on Reye Syndrome, see HealthLinkBC File #84 Reye Syndrome.

-It is important to stay in the clinic for 15 minutes after getting any vaccine because there is an extremely rare possibility, less than 1 in a million, of a life-threatening allergic reaction called anaphylaxis.
-This may include hives, difficulty breathing, or swelling of the throat, tongue or lips.
+It is important to stay in the clinic for 15 minutes after getting any vaccine.
+There is an extremely rare possibility of a life-threatening allergic reaction called anaphylaxis.
+This happens in less than one in a million people who get the vaccine.
+Symptoms may include hives, difficulty breathing, or swelling of the throat, tongue or lips.
 If this reaction occurs, your health care provider is prepared to treat it.
 Emergency treatment includes administration of epinephrine (adrenaline) and transfer by ambulance to the nearest emergency department.
 If symptoms develop after you leave the clinic, call 9-1-1 or the local emergency number.

-It is important to always report serious or unexpected reactions to your health care provider.
+Always report serious or unexpected reactions to your health care provider.

 Who should not get the vaccine?